akoskm/akoskm.github.io/_posts/2020-02-06-how-to-recognize-implementation-details-and-why-avoid-testing-them.md

 ### Why I should avoid testing them?

 Tests coupled to a specific implementation become useless when that implementation changes.
-Throwaway Money LLC, basically.
-After all, organized software development is the science of not burning through your budget as quickly as possible while still making some business impact, right?
+Money thrown away, basically.
+Organized software development is all about not burning through your budget as quickly as possible while still making some business impact, right?

 Or, as [@tastapod](https://twitter.com/tastapod) puts it in one of his [talks](https://www.youtube.com/watch?v=4Y0tOi7QWqM):

 > ”... sustainably minimizing lead time to business impact and that is the goal of the system of work that we call software development.”

-Writing code costs.
+Writing code costs a lot.
 Whether we add functionality, tests, it costs to write, understand, maintain, and improve the code.
 Usually, the more code you have the higher the development costs are.

 Solving business requirements without creating new code would be ideal, but that's not always an easy task.